wmasfoe/resume.justdev.cn/README.md

 - HTML is generated with [Handlebars](https://handlebarsjs.com/) and PDF is printed with [puppeteer](https://github.com/puppeteer/puppeteer/).

 > Note: I did a lot quick hacks to make it suitable for my design, which may not be good to be general used as a theme.
 While I may not have time to improve it, PRs are great welcome!

-## License

-The script is licensed with MIT.